michelled/weavly.org/src/activities/human-robots.md

 ---
 ## Description

 This activity provides a combination of physical and on-screen experiences for learners.
 This goal-based activity requires learners to plan, execute and debug (if needed) a sequence to move a robot towards a specific destination.
-This activity requires collaboration and communication between players.
+This activity requires collaboration and communication between learners.

 ## Steps

-* Ask player 1 to go to a specific spot in the environment, such as a far corner in the room.
+* Ask learner 1 to go to a specific spot in the environment, such as a far corner in the room.
-* Ask player 1 to act as a robot and only follow the Weavly program as it’s being spoken.
+* Ask learner 1 to act as a robot and only follow the Weavly program as it’s being spoken.
 * Select a specific destination in the same environment.
-* Moderator works with player 2 to build a sequence of action blocks in the Weavly coding environment to bring player 1 to the selected destination.
+* Moderator works with learner 2 to build a sequence of action blocks in the Weavly coding environment to bring learner 1 to the selected destination.
-* Select the “Play” button to see whether player 1 gets to the final destination or not.
+* Select the “Play” button to see whether learner 1 gets to the final destination or not.

 ## Tips

 * Start with straight paths before introducing turns.
-* Reward both players if they successfully complete the mission.
+* Reward both learners if they successfully complete the mission.
-* Moderator can pause the program and help player 2 to debug and replace action blocks that moves player 1 away from the destination.
+* Moderator can pause the program and help learner 2 to debug and replace action blocks that moves learner 1 away from the destination.
 * In addition to the audio labels spoken by the program, the moderator can speak each action block as they are executed to reinforce the learning about directions.

 ## Skill Development